cloudmind23/docker-voting-app/README.md

 A simple distributed application running across multiple Docker containers.

-Trying this out this is git command to see if it works.
+Trying out this git command to see if it works.

 - git status
 Git Status: This command shows the current state of your working directory and staging area.
 It will tell you if there are any modified files, untracked files, or staged changes.